 It is regarded nationally as a good indicator species for a threatened habitat, but this may be in the context of the conversion of chalk and limestone pastures into arable, perhaps more applicable to areas other than Kent.
-Nonetheless, its presence in Kent probably indicates a habitat with potential for good quality flora: it has been recorded in conjunction with Ajuga chamaepitys (Ground-pine).
-Both species favour sunny, crumbling semibare chalk slopes.
+Nonetheless, its presence in Kent probably indicates a habitat with potential for good quality flora: it has been recorded in conjunction with Ajuga chamaepitys (Ground-pine) and Vulpia unilateralis (Mat-grass Fescue).
+All these are species favouring sunny, crumbling semi-bare chalk slopes.
 Basil Thyme is a component of the Festuca ovina- Carlina vulgaris (CG1) plant community, and the Festuca ovina- Hieracium pilosella- Thymus praecox / pulegoides (CG7) community.

 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The 2010-16 recording data (with records from 25 monads, equivalent to 22 tetrads) have now exceeded the number of tetrads as recorded in Philp (2010), but while it is evident that the same general chalk-related distribution pattern is shown, many of the sites are different; so that it may be that further recording can fill in some of the missing sites as well, which may indicate that decline, substantial as it appears to be, may not be as great as might be supposed.
+The 2010-17 recording data (with records from 31 monads, equivalent to 25 tetrads) have now exceeded the number of tetrads as recorded in Philp (2010), but while it is evident that the same general chalk-related distribution pattern is shown, many of the sites are different; so that it may be that further recording can fill in some of the missing sites as well, which may indicate that decline from the 1971-80 survey, substantial as it appears to be, may not be as great as might be supposed.